knutopia/Modlogr/README.md

 If you turn off the Pi *without* giving it time to process recent recordings, or while it is processing recordings, the processing of raw recordings will restart  the next time you power up the Pi.

 ### Transferring Files
-1. Power on the Raspberry Pi
+1. Power on the Raspberry Pi if it is off
 2. On your computer, connect to the Pi using your file transfer software
 3. In the file transfer software, navigate to the Processed Recordings folderon the Pi.
 4. Transfer the recordings you want to your computer